2012 list

 Layia gaillardioides – Asteraceae, California. photo Perfumed tarweed ends the spring season with bright yellow daisies held on slender stems with that wonderful tangy aroma.
 Easy annual in sun or part shade.
 CN

-Layia glandulosa - creamy yellow fl.
-Asteraceae, western U.S. photo Palest yellow daisies in spring on branched slender stems create a great effect in spring.
+Layia glandulosa - creamy yellow flower Asteraceae, western U.S. photo Palest yellow daisies in spring on branched slender stems create a great effect in spring.
 Aromatic leaves.
 Spring bloom is profuse, annual.
 CN

 Lepechinia hastata - Lamiaceae, Mexico.
 Large, arrow-shaped gray leaves are held on stiffly upright stems, red purple flowers in terminal spikes are showy in summer and fall.
 Grows 4-6' high.
 Adaptable.
 Z8